TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 exit
 ~~~

-After running the final `exit` command, you will need to re-open the terminal like before.
+After running the final `exit` command, you will need to re-open the terminal (see Step 1.1 above).

-Next we need to install `ruby-build` to help compile the Ruby binaries.

-Run these commands in the terminal.
-These commands will create a directory for the ruby-build plugin and download it to the proper directory.
+Next, you need to install `ruby-build` to help compile the Ruby binaries.
+Run these commands in the terminal to create a directory for the ruby-build plugin and then download it to the proper directory.

 ~~~bash
 mkdir -p "$(rbenv root)"/plugins git clone https://github.com/rbenv/ruby-build.git "$(rbenv root)"/plugins/ruby-build
 ~~~

-Now we will verify `rbenv` has been installed correctly.
-Run `rbenv -v` from your terminal and you should get an output with version number like below:
+Finally, run `rbenv -v` from your terminal to verify that `rbenv` has been installed correctly.
+You should get an output with a version number similar to this:

 ~~~bash
 $ rbenv -v
 rbenv 1.1.1-39-g59785f6
 ~~~

-If you do not get a version number, please seek help in the [Odin Project Chat Room](https://discordapp.com/channels/505093832157691914/505093832157691916)
+If you do not get a version number, please ask for help in the [Odin Project Chat Room](https://discordapp.com/channels/505093832157691914/505093832157691916).

-#### Step 2.2: Installing Ruby
+#### Step 2.2: Install Ruby

-Finally it's time to install Ruby using `rbenv` !
+It's finally time to install Ruby using `rbenv`!

-Run this command within your terminal:
+Inside the terminal, run this command:

 ~~~bash
 rbenv install 2.5.3 --verbose
 ~~~

-This will take some time.
-We use the `--verbose` flag so you can see what it is doing and can be sure it hasn't gotten stuck.
-Take this time to watch [this video](https://www.youtube.com/watch?v=GzkfOKkIteA), or get a glass of water while it installs.
+This command will take some time.
+The `--verbose` flag will show you what's going on so you can be sure it hasn't gotten stuck.
+While it installs, take this time to watch [this video](https://www.youtube.com/watch?v=GzkfOKkIteA) or to get a glass of water.

-When the last command is finished, we will set the Ruby version and verify it's working:
+When the last command is finished, set the Ruby version and verify that it's working:

 ~~~bash
 rbenv global 2.5.3
 ~~~

-then
+Then,

 ~~~bash
 ruby -v
 ~~~

-which should return ruby 2.5.3:
+The above command should return something similar to this:

 ~~~bash
 ruby 2.5.3pxx (20xx-xx-xx revision xxxx) [x86_64-linux]
 ~~~
-where x represents the versioning available at the time you install ruby.
+where x represents the version available at the time you installed Ruby.

-Well Done!
-Pat yourself on the back.
-The hard part is done!
-Go ahead and move on to the next lesson!
+Well done!
+Pat yourself on the back!
+The hard part is done, and it's time to move on to the next lesson!

 </details>